OperaGraecaAdnotata/OGA/query/syntax.md

 possible labels.
-Moreover, the root of a syntactic tree is only one token (therefore, punctuation marks, as well as other nodes that in the original AGDT annotation scheme were dependents of the root, have been made dependent of the first node that depends on the root, which usually corresponds to the main verb of a sentence or a coordinate conjunction.)
+Moreover, the root of a syntactic tree is only one token (therefore, punctuation marks, as well as other nodes that in the original AGDT annotation scheme were dependents of the root, have been made dependent of the first node that depends on the root, which usually corresponds to the main verb of a sentence or a coordinate conjunction).